-In our Shanghai air quality article we discussed government initiatives in 2013 to reduce Shanghai air pollution.
+Our Shanghai air quality article discussed government efforts to reduce Shanghai air pollution in 2013.

 Another report from earlier in 2014 gave the following break-down of Shanghai pollution:

-A report issued in early January 2015 had this break-down of air pollution sources in Shanghai for the years 2012-2013:
+A report issued in early January 2015 listed the following sources of air pollution in Shanghai:

 - 26 percent of the air pollutants in Shanghai came from other cities and provinces.

 Of the air pollution created from within the city:

 In September 2014, Shanghai introduced the strictest air pollution law in China, which went into effect on October 1st..

 Personal penalties for company bosses of up to RMB 100,000 were introduced for the first time, in addition to maximum fines for companies rising from the previous RMB 100,000 to RMB 500,000.